Shell theorem: Force on a point inside a hollow sphere

 Fig. 2 is a cross-section of the hollow sphere through the center, S and an arbitrary point, P, inside the sphere.
 Through P draw two lines IL and HK such that the angle KPL is very small.
 JM is the line through P that bisects that angle.
-From the geometry of circles, the triangles IPH and KPL are similar.
-The lines KH and IL are rotated about the axis JM to form 2 cones that intersect the sphere in 2 closed curves.
+From the inscribed angle theorem, the triangles IPH and KPL are similar.
+The lines KH and IL are rotated about the axis JM to form two cones that intersect the sphere in two closed curves.
 In Fig. 1 the sphere is seen from a distance along the line PE and is assumed transparent so both curves can be seen.

 The surface of the sphere that the cones intersect can be considered to be flat, and $\angle PJI = \angle PMK$.

 Since the intersection of a cone with a plane is an ellipse, in this case the intersections form two ellipses with major axes IH and KL, where $\frac{IH}{KL} = \frac{PJ}{PM}$.